Bolacalıkoyuncu

 Bolacalıkoyuncu is a neighbourhood in the municipality and district of Silifke, Mersin Province, Turkey.
 Its population is 971 (2022).
 The village is situated on the state highway D.400.
-It is almost merged to Taşucu a town to the west.
+It is almost merged with Taşucu a town to the west.
 The distance to Silifke is 6 km and to Mersin is 91 km.
 The name of the village is composed of two words.
 Bolacalı refers to a cross bred goat (Boer goat and a local breed from Van) and koyuncu means sheepman.
 But the village economy depends mostly on fruit and vegetable farming.